mehmetsefabalik/fastify-template/README.md

 ## How to run

 After building your project,

+Add `production.env` file to your root folder and put environment variables in it.

 Run `npm run start` for production;
 Run `npm run start:dev` for development, it watched js files and restarts server whenever there is a change;